Nazgul07/DynamicRM/README.md

 # DynamicRM
 DynamicRM is a lightwieght Dynamic Object Relational Mapper for .Net written in C#.

 It uses non-traditional Entity objects that inherit from DynamicObject.
-This enables setting column values on Enitty objects at will.
+This enables setting column values on Entity objects at will.

 It's super easy to use.
 Just create a DynamicSqlConnection like this: